bobleesj/Course_UIKit_Fundamentals_with_Bob/README.md

 # Introduction

-Hello, My name is Bob.
-This will be used to organize lecture notes and YouTube videos will be attached.
-So, it is quite useful!
+This document will be used for notes and problem sets.
+This note will be used for you to study in-detail beyond my teaching.
+This documentation contains all the necessary files, code, and preparation and answer keys.